 How to Make Homemade Date Paste

 Making your own date paste is super easy.
-You will want to use it in many recipes so make a larger batch as it can keep for at about 3 months in the refrigerator.
-Take 2 cups of medjool dates and soak in about ¾ cup hot water for at least 30 minutes.
-Pop your soaked dates, with the water, in the food processor to make a thick date paste.
+You will want to use it in many recipes so make a larger batch as it can keep for at about 1 month in the refrigerator or 6 months in the freezer.
+Take 2 cups of Medjool dates and soak in about hot water.
+Pop your soaked dates, with a little of the water the dates were soaking in, in the food processor to make a thick date paste.
 Sometimes, we like to add a teaspoon of vanilla.
 You will have to stop periodically and scrape down the sides.
 If your mixture is too thick, add a teaspoon at a time of extra water so that it blends well.
-Store in a sealed container in the refrigerator for up to 3 months.

 Let your Pressure Cooker (Instant Pot) Do all the Work